codeskills-dev/responsive-email/README.md

 - **Description**: Numerical value for padding-top and padding-bottom.

+### `TripleColumn` component <a id="triple-column"></a>

-- `TripleColumn` <a id="triple-column"></a>: a react-email component that displays your content in a three-column layout on big screens and collapses in a sort of `flex-wrap: wrap` manner till it gets to a single column on smaller screen sizes.
+a react-email component that displays your content in a three-column layout on big screens and collapses in a sort of `flex-wrap: wrap` manner till it gets to a single column on smaller screen sizes.
 **Example**

 ```
 import { TripleColumn } from "responsive-react-email";